xdrip/xdrip_docs/docs/install/webfollower.md

 !!!xdripitem "Web Follower Settings"
     &ensp;Configuration options for web follower data source

+Do not change the configuration script name.
+It is `beonlabs`

 !!!xdripitem "Configuration Script"
     &ensp;This is the community helper address or keyword

-Do not change the configuration script name.
-It is `beonlabs`
+Enter the credentials you used on the follower app.

 !!!xdripitem "Service logon user name"
     &ensp;This is your registered user name or email address with the service